 Bisphenol A (BPA) administration is associated with reduced peripheral insulin sensitivity among healthy adults, according to a study presented at the annual meeting of the American Diabetes Association, held from June 21 to 24 in Orlando, Florida.

-The researchers found that was not significantly different between the PL and BPA-50 groups from baseline to four days.
-Fasting did not differ significantly between the groups from baseline to four days.
+The researchers found that body weight was not significantly different between the PL and BPA-50 groups from baseline to four days.
+Fasting blood glucose did not differ significantly between the groups from baseline to four days.
 Urine BPA was significantly higher following BPA-50 than PL.
 Peripheral insulin sensitivity decreased significantly with BPA-50 and remained stable in PL from baseline to four days.

 “Given that diabetes is a leading cause of death in the United States, it is crucial to understand even the smallest factors that contribute to the disease,” co-author Todd Hagobian, Ph.D., also from the California Polytechnic State University, said in a statement.